Hair Straightener Uterine Cancer Lawsuit (May 2023 Update)

 If you use hair straightening products and have been diagnosed with uterine cancer, please reach out to us right away at 833-552-7274.

-The First Hair Straightener Lawsuit Started in 2022
+The First Hair Straightener Lawsuit Filed in 2022

 Following a diagnosis of uterine cancer in 2018, Jenny Mitchell was the first person to file a hair straightening lawsuit in the United States Federal Court for the Northern District of Illinois.
 Mitchell's lawsuit alleges that exposure to phthalates and other endocrine-disrupting chemicals in hair relaxers she used led to her developing endometrial cancer at age 28.
 In turn, she underwent a full hysterectomy before her 3oth birthday rendering her permanently infertile.